2025 Blatten glacier collapse: Initial rockfall at Kleines Nesthorn

-Since around 2019, and unlike the general retreat of glaciers since 1850, the lower part of the Birch Glacier, had advanced about 50 meters in the five years prior to the landslide, likely due to accumulation of weathered rock from repeated rockfalls onto the glacier.
-Following a major icefall on December 18, 1993, the glacier had been placed under observation.
+Since around 2019, and unlike the general retreat of glaciers since 1850, the lower part of the Birch Glacier, had advanced about 50 metres in the five years prior to the landslide, likely due to accumulation of weathered rock from repeated rockfalls onto the glacier.
+Following a major icefall on 18 December 1993, the glacier had been placed under observation.

-From May 14, 2025, signs of instability were observed on the flank of the Kleines Nesthorn.
+From 14 May 2025, signs of instability were observed on the flank of the Kleines Nesthorn.
 The peak is about 950 m northwest of the Bietschhorn (3934 m) and lies in a complex geological area of gneiss and amphibolite, subject to erosion and glacier activity.
-Rockfalls onto the Birch Glacier triggered a debris flow in the valley of the Birchbach, which stopped about 500 meters above the valley floor and the Lonza river.
+Rockfalls onto the Birch Glacier triggered a debris flow in the valley of the Birchbach, which stopped about 500 metres above the valley floor and the Lonza river.
 The local councilor responsible for environmental issues, Reto Kalbermatten, compared the volume to that of a smaller avalanche.

 The Kleine Nesthorn (elevation before the landslide 3342 m) consists of complex sequences of gneisses and amphibolites.
-It is located approximately 950 meters northwest of the Bietschhorn (3934 m) and is tectonically sheared from its solid granite.
+It is located approximately 950 metres northwest of the Bietschhorn (3934 m) and is tectonically sheared from its solid granite.

 Evacuation

-Following the debris flow, 92 people were evacuated on May 17, 2025, due to increasing rockfall risks above Blatten.
+Following the debris flow, 92 people were evacuated on 17 May 2025, due to increasing rockfall risks above Blatten.

-On May 19, 2025, all approximately 300 residents of the villages of Blatten and Ried were ordered to leave within two hours before noon.
+On 19 May 2025, all approximately 300 residents of the villages of Blatten and Ried were ordered to leave within two hours before noon.
 At this point, most livestock were also removed from the endangered area.
-A lame cow named Loni gained media attention as the last to be airlifted out by helicopter on May 20.
+A lame cow named Loni gained media attention as the last to be airlifted out by helicopter on 20 May.
 The hamlets of Weissenried and Eisten were not affected by the evacuation.
-The evacuation was triggered by the fact that rock formations at Kleine Nesthorn had moved 17 meters in the previous three days, and a rock collapse could no longer be ruled out.
+The evacuation was triggered by the fact that rock formations at Kleine Nesthorn had moved 17 metres in the previous three days, and a rock collapse could no longer be ruled out.
 Geologists feared a collapse within hours.
 Eventually, the northeast flank of the mountain slid onto the Birch Glacier in several phases.

 Experts used scenarios and numerical models to provide further action recommendations.

 Blatten was not listed as a risk area on the Canton of Valais hazard map before the disaster.
 A risk area is defined as one that could be affected by natural forces with a probability of at least once in 300 years.
-A landslide and glacier collapse like the one on May 28, 2025, was considered an event with a significantly lower probability.
+A landslide and glacier collapse like the one on 28 May 2025, was considered an event with a significantly lower probability.